DocNow/twarc/docs/tutorial.md

 ### What can you do with the Twitter API?

 To start working with the Twitter API it's best to refresh our memory of what a tweet is.
-Most of the functionality available in the Twitter API focuses on finding and retrieving tweets, or the users who post them.
+Most of the functionality available in the Twitter API focuses on finding and retrieving tweets, the users who post them, or interactions by users such as 'liking' a tweet or 'following' another account.

 ![Annotated screenshot of a tweet showing affordances]()